 An extensive consultation and engagement process was undertaken to capture the range of views, opinions and knowledge of our youth, community and service delivery organisations.
-Consultation for the Plan kicked off in October 2019 with a City of Vincent WA Youth Forum.
-Over the six months to April 2020 we heard from over 400 youth, interested community members, service providers and Government agencies.
-Consultation focused around the areas of health and wellbeing, recreation, community support and opportunities, and employment and education.
+Consultation for the Plan kicked off in October 2019 with a City of service providers and Government agencies.
+Consultation focused around the areas of health and wellbeing, recreation, and employment and education.
 We used surveys to gather core data and conversations to hear people's stories, experiences and ideas.